 - 17+: 208 working hours per year, earned at a rate of 4.0 hours for each full work week in a calendar year.

 Each employee may carry 80 hours of accrued PTO over into a new calendar year.
 Employees are responsible for monitoring and taking their PTO over the course of a year so that they do not lose time accrued when the current calendar year ends.
 (PTO is subject to supervisory approval and not every employee can take accumulated time in December; the company must continue to serve customers.)

 If extenuating business circumstances prevented the employee from taking scheduled PTO, this PTO may be carried over and taken in the first half of the next calendar year with the approval of the department head and Human Resources.

-Employees are paid for the PTO they have accrued at employment end.
+Employees are paid for the PTO they have accrued as the employment ends.
 If an employee has used PTO time not yet accrued, and employment terminates, the PTO taken is deducted from the final paycheck.
-Employees who give two weeks notice of employment termination must work the two weeks without utilizing PTO.
+Employees who give two weeks' notice of employment termination must work the two weeks without utilizing PTO.